aces/Loris-MRI/docs/scripts_md/delete_imaging_upload.md

 INPUTS:
   - $dbh       : database handle.
-  - $uploadsRef: reference on a hash of hashes containing the uploads to delete.
-Accessed like this:
-                 `$uploadsRef->{'1002'}->{'TarchiveID'}`(this would return the `TarchiveID` of the `mri_upload` with ID 1002).
-The properties stored for each hash are: `UploadID`, `TarchiveID`, `ArchiveLocation` and `SessionID`.
-  - $filesRef: reference to the array that contains the file informations for all the files that are associated to the upload(s) passed on the command line.
+  - $filesRef  : reference to the array that contains the file informations for all the files that are associated to the upload(s) passed on the command line.
-  - $deleteMriParameterForm: whether to delete the `mri_parameter_form` entries associated to the upload(s) passed on the command line.
   - $scanTypesToDeleteRef: reference to the array that contains the list of scan type names to delete.
+  - $optionsRef: reference on the hash array of the options that were passed on the command line.

+RETURNS:
-  - $noSQL: whether to generate a file that contains SQL statements that can regenerate the deleted records or not.
+  - 1 if this method produced a file containing the SQL statements that restore the database state to what it was before calling this method, 0 otherwise.
-  - $keepDefaced: whether the defaced files should be kept or not.

-### gzipTmpSQLFile($tarchiveID, $tmpSQLFile)
+### gzipBackupFile($backupBasename)

-Compresses the file that contains the SQL statements used to restore the deleted records using `gzip`.
+Compresses the file that contains a backup of everything that was deleted by the script, both from the file system and the database, using `gzip`.

 INPUTS:
-  - $tarchiveID: ID of the DICOM archive associated to the upload(s) passed on the command line.
-  - $tmpSQLFile: path of the SQL file that contains the SQL statements used to restore the deleted records.
+  - $backupBasename: basename of the `tar` backup file to compress.

-RETURNS:
-  - 0 or 1 depending on whether the file should be deleted or not.

-### updateSessionTable($dbh, $uploadsRef, $tmpSQLFile)
+### updateSessionTable($dbh, $mriUploadsRef, $tmpSQLFile)

 Sets to `N` the `Scan_done` column of all `sessions` in the database that do not have an associated upload after the script has deleted those whose IDs are passed on the command line.
 The script also adds an SQL statement